 1. A few months ago, we suffered a flea infestation.
 I believe we have since cleared out the fleas; however, my cat still itches herself as if there are fleas.
 Whenever I use a flea comb, no fleas or eggs come off and I have not seen any fleas.
 I think she may be scratching scabs from back when she was getting bitten.
 How can I help her feel better?

 Your kitty might still be scratching herself because she has a flea allergy.
 Unfortunately, it only takes the bite of one flea to set off an allergic reaction and they can quickly get out of hand.
 There could be other reasons for her scratching too, so I strongly suggest you consult your veterinarian.
 A brief examination can get you accurate answers for your pour kitties itchies!
+If fleas are still biting, there are natural ways to get rid of fleas.

 2. Is it okay to give your cats milk every now and then?